FActScore: Fine-grained Atomic Evaluation of Factual Precision in Long Form Text Generation

-To summarize, there is a trade-off between (a) the evaluator based on ChatGPT that is better in individual decisions but overestimates factual precision and (b) the evaluator based on LLAMA+NP that is more accurate in aggregated estimation but underestimates human text or highly supported text.
-This is similar to the trade-off between system-level and segment-level correlations in summarization evaluation, which often produce different rankings~\citep{bhandari-etal-2020-evaluating,deutsch2021towards}.
+\paragraph{The best estimator depends on the \subjectLM.} While using retrieval is consistently better than No-context LM, the best variant of estimator depends on a \subjectLM: LLAMA+NP for InstructGPT and ChatGPT, and ChatGPT for PerplexityAI.
 Nevertheless, both evaluators give consistently correct ranking between three \subjectLM{}s, and Section~\ref{sec:eval-new-lms} show scores from two estimators are largely correlated across 10+ \subjectLM{}s (0.99 Pearson's $r$).
-We recommend users try both variants of our estimator when evaluating a new \subjectLM, and choose the evaluator that is most suitable for their downstream application.
+We recommend users try both variants of our estimator when evaluating a new \subjectLM\ and report their correlation.